brmuncey/TwitterBot/README.md

 # TwitterBot
-Bot that gives out compliments.
+Bot that gives out mocks person.
-Tweet greeting @complibott to recieve a compliment.
+Tweet greeting @mockbott to recieve a compliment.